-TPM 120 - Massage Techniques II (4)

-Prerequisite: TPM 110 and BIO 112 with grades of "C" or higher
+TPM 120 - Massage Techniques II (4) Prerequisite: TPM 110 and (TPM 112 or BIO 112) with grades of "C" or higher

 In this course, students will learn assessment skills to treat specific orthopedic pathological conditions.
 Palpation of muscles, stretching techniques, joint mobilization, trigger point therapy and seated chair massage will be included.
 Students will also address ethical concerns as they pertain to the therapeutic massage profession.
 Three hours lecture/ discussion and two hours lab a week.